SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 appears several times in the reference when describing the meaning of a piece of syntax.
-In this case, passive voice is clearer than active because there isn't a clear agent performing the understanding and the identity of that agent is irrelevant.
+In this case, passive voice is clearer than active because there isn’t a clear agent performing the understanding and the identity of that agent is irrelevant.

 ## punctuation before a code listing